 “Yes, I have!”

-That’s not really how it works here at IBUSA.
-You see, here at IBUSA we understand that not everyone is going to be able to qualify for a traditional term or whole life insurance policy but that doesn’t mean that they might not be able to qualify for some other “kind” of life insurance policy.
+That will pretty much end your application process with that particular life insurance company.
+You won’t be asked any more questions.
+But that’s not really how it works here at IBUSA.
+We understand that not everyone will qualify for a traditional term or whole life insurance policy, but that doesn’t mean they might not be eligible for some other “kind” of life insurance policy.

-Some of these “alternative” products might not be the “Greatest” options out there, for those who aren’t able to qualify for a “traditional” option, having something that they might be able to qualify for can be a GOOD thing.
+While some of these “alternative” products might not be the “Greatest” options out there, having something that they might be able to qualify for can be a good thing for those who aren’t able to qualify for a “traditional” option.

 For this reason…

-We wanted to take a moment to discuss some of these “alternative” options that might be available to you and encourage you to give us a call or visit one of our other articles that discusses these options in greater detail should you have any questions ever.
+We wanted to take a moment to discuss some of these “alternative” options that might be available to you and encourage you to call or visit one of our other articles that discusses these options in greater detail should you have any questions.
+This leads us to our next topic, which is…

 What “kind” of insurance can I qualify for?

-Are going to be ones that won’t require an applicant to have to answer any medical questions or take a medical exam.
-In other words, these “alternative” products would need to be ones that would not require you to have to be able to “medically” qualify.
+These “alternative” products will not allow an applicant to have r any medical questions or take a medical exam.
+In other words, “they are willing you to be able to “medically” qualify.

 This good news is…

-That there are two such types of products out there.
-The bad news is that neither one of them is perfect.
-This is why we want to take a moment and briefly discuss both options for you.
+There are two such products out there.
+The bad news is that neither one is perfect.
+This is why we want to take a moment and briefly discuss both options with you.

 Options that may be available to those who have been diagnosed with Primary Biliary Cirrhosis: